aws-samples/serverless-patterns/lambda-durable-parallel-processing-sam/SUBMISSION-NOTES.md

 ## Pattern Overview

-This serverless pattern demonstrates **parallel processing** using AWS Lambda Durable Functions.
+This serverless pattern demonstrates **parallel processing** using AWS Lambda durable functions.
 It showcases how to execute multiple independent operations concurrently to significantly reduce total processing time.

 ## What Makes This Pattern Unique